Cattle Drive Casserole: A Hearty, Flavorful Recipe

 What Did a Cook Do on a Cattle Drive?

-On a cattle drive, the cook—also known as the chuckwagon cook—was responsible for preparing meals for the entire crew.
+On a cattle drive, the cook also known as the chuckwagon cook was responsible for preparing meals for the entire crew.
 They used simple, non-perishable ingredients to create hearty dishes that sustained the cowboys during their long days of work.
-Meals often included beans, salted meat, and biscuits, cooked over an open fire.
+Traditional cowboy meals often featured beans, salted meat, and biscuits cooked over an open flame.